-The Fraternity and Sorority Involvement Center sponsors major campus traditions like Pillars Week, Presents and Pyramid.
-We host educational and leadership workshops, presentations and trainings to build skills for students to succeed at UCR and beyond.
+The Fraternity and Sorority Involvement Center (FSIC) sponsors major campus traditions like Pillars Week, Presents, and Pyramid.
+We host educational and leadership workshops, presentations, and trainings to build skills for students to succeed at UCR and beyond.
 We also recognize individuals and organizations through our Pillars Banquet Awards program.

 Recognition of Fraternities & Sororities at UCR

 UC Riverside is home to social, professional, service, and culturally based fraternities and sororities.
 Whether local (existing only at UCR) or national/international (with other chapters across the United States and/or in other countries), all fraternities and sororities at UCR must be recognized by one of the following governing councils:

 - Collaborative Multicultural Council (CMC) – multicultural fraternities and sororities

 - College Panhellenic Association (CPA) – sororities only